aws-samples/amazon-sagemaker-architecting-for-ml/README.md

-## Amazon Sagemaker Architecting For Ml
+## Amazon Sagemaker Architecting For ML

 Materials for a 3-day instructor led course on applying machine learning